paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-071-licenses-and-certificates-of-registry.md

 **(b) Public Availability.—** Each sample examination and outline of topics developed under subsection (a) shall be readily available to the public.

+### Statutory Notes

+#### Amendments
-**(c) Merchant Mariner Credential Defined.—** In this section, the term “merchant mariner credential” has the meaning that term has in section 7510.
+2025—Subsec. (c).
+Pub.
+L. 119–60 struck out subsec. (c).
+Text read as follows: “In this section, the term ‘merchant mariner credential’ has the meaning that term has in section 7510.”